-College Board makes provisions for students who would like to register to take two exams that are scheduled at the EXACT same time and date.
-Please go to the Guidance Office if this affects you or contact email@example.com.
+College Board makes provisions for students who must take two exams that are scheduled at the EXACT same time and date.
+Please go to the Guidance Office if this affects you.
 However, the College Board does not allow late testing if you are taking two exams back to back (i.e. one in the morning and one in the afternoon).
 Please plan accordingly.

-7. What if I decide to not take an exam?
+13. What if I decide not take an exam that I self-studied for.
 Can I get a refund?

 Per College Board’s security regulations for exams, students may not leave the exam until time is called and all examinees are excused together.
 If a student leaves without permission, their exam will be collected, their score will be cancelled (and no refund will be possible).
 You may also not bring anything to work on while the exam is being taken.
 Use your extra time to go over your answers and review your work.

-Please call Guidance that morning and see them upon your return.
+Please email Guidance that morning and see them upon your return.
 You will need to bring in a doctor’s note for a late exam to be ordered for you.

 No. The College Board sets strict policies as to why a late exam can be taken.
-Please see the Guidance Office if you feel you have a conflict.
+Please see Guidance if you feel you have a conflict.

-11. I already took an AP exam for one of the AP classes that I am in now – do I need to take it again.
+17. I already took an AP exam for one of the AP classes that I am in now – do I need to take it again?

 If you scored a 5 then you do not need to retake it.
 If you scored less than a 5, you will need to take it again.